aragon/protocol/docs/4-entry-points/2-controller.md

 - **Authentication:** Open
 - **Pre-flight checks:**
     - Ensure that the term duration does not last longer than a year
-    - Ensure that the first Protocol term has not started yet
+    - Ensure that the first Court term has not started yet
-    - Ensure that the first-term start time is at least scheduled one Protocol term ahead in the future
+    - Ensure that the first-term start time is at least scheduled one Court term ahead in the future
     - Ensure that the first-term start time is scheduled earlier than 2 years in the future
     - Ensure that each dispute phase duration is not longer than 8670 terms
     - Ensure that the penalty permyriad is not above 10,000‱